 Seeing a tweet about Swollen Members on my Twitter timeline is rare, but for that tweet to be scribed by Drake is worth noting.
-Vancouver's Swollen Members are comprised of MCs Madchild and Prevail and producer Rob the Viking.
-Recently, the trio appeared on Sway in the Morning, and, asked about the topic of Canadian hip hop and Drake, they responded with only the highest of compliments.
+Vancouver's Swollen Members are comprised of emcees Madchild and Prevail, and producer Rob the Viking.
+Recently, the trio appeared on Sway in the Morning and on the topic of Canadian hip hop, were prompted a question about Drake, to which they responded with only the highest of compliments.
 And, since Canadians only have nice things to say about one another, Drake returned the serve.

 Madchild grew up in North Vancouver, British Columbia, listening to punk rock and getting into trouble.
-“I started off as a little skateboarder, and I was into punk rock and hardcore.
+“I started off as a little skateboarder and I was into punk rock and hardcore.
 Black Flag, DRI, Wasted Youth, Bad Brains.”
-That was until he made a friend who introduced him to hip-hop and opened his ears up to artists like Grand Master Flash and Whodini.
-“Beastie Boys' Licensed to Ill came out, and it changed my life.
+Until he made a friend who introduced him to hip-hop and opened his ears up to artists like Grand Master Flash and Whodini.
+“Beastie Boys Licensed to Ill came out and it changed my life.
 Drinking Coronas and going to the beach in a ’63 Mercury, that was the shit.
 Driving in a little Vespa scooter because I wasn’t old enough to have my license.
 LL Cool J Radio, Licensed to Ill, and Ice-T Rhyme Pays.
 That was it.
 I went from punk rock to hip-hop, and there was no looking back.”

 It was also at the X-Large store where Madchild met his future bandmate, Prevail, but their chemistry only solidified a little over a year later when they crossed paths at a house party.
 "It was like 150 kids in this trailer in North Vancouver.
 We start rapping back and forth.
 We rapped back and forth for an hour and a half, and I kid you not, for an hour and a half, 150 drunk people were dead quiet listening to us.
 We knew there was chemistry.
 We went for a walk right after that and we were like, 'Let's start a group.'
 Bang.
 Done.
 That was it."
 As for the group's double entendre of a name, "Moka Only was originally supposed to be a part of the group.
 He came up with the name 'Swollen Members' one night when we went out drinking, partying, and went to Denny's.
 He came up with it, we laughed and we were like, 'That's actually a pretty dope name, people will probably remember it.
 Swollen Members.'
 So we stuck with it.
 So that was the original Swollen Members."